hilaily/echo-intro/website/content/guide/jwt-middleware.md

 JWTConfig struct {
   // Signing key to validate token.
   // Required.
-  SigningKey []byte
+  SigningKey []byte `json:"signing_key"`

   // Signing method, used to check token signing method.
   // Optional.
 Default value HS256.
-  SigningMethod string
+  SigningMethod string `json:"signing_method"`

   // Context key to store user information from the token into context.
   // Optional.
 Default value "user".
-  ContextKey string
+  ContextKey string `json:"context_key"`

+  // TokenLookup is a string in the form of "<source>:<name>" that is used
-  // Extractor is a function that extracts token from the request.
+  // to extract token from the request.
   // Optional.
-Default value JWTFromHeader.
+Default value "header:Authorization".
-  Extractor JWTExtractor
+  // Possible values:
+  // - "header:<name>"
+  // - "form:<name>"
+  TokenLookup string `json:"token_lookup"`
 }
 ```